 Your company’s assets don’t just fuel day-to-day operations.
-With asset-based lending, they can unlock liquidity needed to drive growth, manage cash flow and fund strategic transformation.
+They can unlock liquidity needed to drive growth, manage cash flow and fund strategic transformation.

 ABLs are often structured as revolving lines of credit but can also include term loans, particularly when the company’s collateral includes longer-term assets, such as fixed equipment or real estate.